 Symptoms emerge because cortisol plays key roles in numerous bodily processes.
 These include regulating salt and sugar levels, maintaining adequate blood pressure, managing inflammation, controlling respiration, converting food into energy, and even forming memories.
 Many of these effects are all involved in the body’s complex stress response.
 For this reason, cortisol often is referred to as “the stress hormone.”

-Genetic mutations have been found to cause Cushing’s disease in only a few cases.
+Genetic mutations have been found to be associated with Cushing’s disease in some cases.
 These mutations generally affect genes that regulate hormone activity.
 Most are somatic mutations, meaning that a person acquires them over a lifetime, rather than inheriting them.

 Cushing’s disease vs. Cushing’s syndrome

 Cushing’s disease is a subset of the broader Cushing’s syndrome, which encompasses all hypercortisolism disorders — meaning those characterized by excess cortisol.
 The syndrome can be triggered by external (exogenous) or internal (endogenous) factors.

 Endogenous Cushing’s syndrome comprises all forms of the syndrome, including Cushing’s disease, in which the body’s own overproduction of cortisol is the reason why hormone levels rise above healthy limits.
 In most cases, this is triggered by the presence of a tumor.